pair Networks KnowledgeBase

 Setting Up Email: Thunderbird for Mac OS X

-If you need help finding your username and other configuration settings, see this article.
+If you need help finding your username and other configuration settings, see our article, Setting Up an Email Reader.

 Setting up your Email for Thunderbird on OSX